indranilk/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

 The variables that contribute to the mpg are vehicle length, vehicle weight, spoiler angle, ground clearance, and AWD.
-Slope of the line isn’t zero as we there is a high R-squared value.
+Slope of the line isn’t zero as there is a high R-squared value.
 Yes.
 This linear model predicts mpg of MechaCar as I can see all coefficients and values in the console.

 ## Summary Statistics on Suspension Coils